What You Should Eat (And Avoid) To Improve Thyroid Health

 Sea vegetables are rich in iodine.
 Iodine6 attaches to tyrosine (an amino acid) to form thyroxine.
 If you have insufficient levels of iodine, it becomes a rate-limiting step in the production of thyroid hormones and you'll inhibit your thyroid function.

 Snack on nori dusted with sea salt; make nori wraps filled with avocado, wild salmon, sweet potato, sprouts and mâche; add hijiki to a kale and pumpkin seed salad; eat wakame in a miso soup; or add dulse to a butternut squash soup.

 Did you know heavy metals could be messing with your thyroid?
 Mercury, lead, and aluminum can all inhibit thyroid function7.
 In animal studies, chlorophyll8 has been shown to bind with heavy metals to rid them from the body.
 Try drinking a shot of chlorophyll upon waking to help boost energy levels and support thyroid function.

 And some foods to avoid.

 Of course, some foods can be triggering if you have thyroid issues.
 Below are foods to avoid to help heal your thyroid:

 Gluten, a protein found in wheat, can wreak havoc on thyroid function.
-It can initiate thyroid antibody production, causing inflammation and damage.
-Studies have shown that ditching gluten keeps Hashimoto's symptoms at bay in some patients.
+It can initiate thyroid antibody production10, causing inflammation and damage.
+Studies have shown that ditching gluten keeps Hashimoto's symptoms at bay11 in some patients.
 I've seen TPO levels drop from the 1,000s to less than 30 just from removing gluten.

 The concern is that soy protein isolate may mimic the hormone estrogen in the body, disrupting thyroid functions.
 It can also interfere with the absorption of thyroid medications, so be sure to consult with your doctor about eating soy.